axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 *[Commit](https://github.com/axiros/misc_transcrypt/commit/96ae3dd285208531b793c7e317afbb2b39251d30), redux.py and pykendo.py are the interesting modules.*

-#####  Achievements

-1. As you can see from the shot we went away from random instance IDs to IDs derived from hirarchy, classname and principal state parameters and their values.
+As you can see from the shot we went away from random instance IDs to IDs derived from hierarchy, classname and principal state parameters and their values.

-### Going Async: Data Backed Components - Either / Or.
-A Valid Assumption ?
+### Async Routing: Data Backed Components Have Exactly One Endpoint - A Valid Assumption ?

-Is it valid to assume that a component requires either data, then route realization is only complete once data is there - or it has no data then it can be syncronously completed.
+Is it valid to assume that a component requires either data, then route realization is only complete once data is there - OR it has no data and then it can be syncronously completed.

 In other words: Isn't it bad design to have components with more than one data backing endpoints on the server?
 We think yes.
 E.g. a top bar with a user email dropdown and a general server state dropdown should be designed with two subcomponents which are individually data-backed but not as one big component.